hemingkx/hemingkx.github.io/_pages/about.md

 I am broadly interested in natural language processing and machine learning.
 My current research focuses on **1) efficient and effective NLP 2) tool learning, and 3) cross vision and language understanding.**

 # News
+[2024.01] 🔥Released our new survey on Speculative Decoding, check it out!
 [2024.01] Started my Ph.D. study at the [Natural Language Processing Group @PolyU](https://www4.comp.polyu.edu.hk/~cswjli/Group.html), The Hong Kong Polytechnic University, supervised by Prof. Wenjie Li.
 [2023.10] Got three papers accepted by **EMNLP 2023**.
 [2023.5] Got one short paper accepted by **ACL 2023**.